autresgrp/machineAPI/README.md

 	ws.close();
 };
 ```
-Here's what you can ask for:
+Here's what's available to read or write:

 ```
 EIPBytesFromPLC